ligolang/ligo/tools/webide-new/ligo-webide-frontend/README.md

 Also for working with `git` you need to specify `GIT_PROXY` env variable.
 This proxy is required by one of the dependencies, see https://github.com/isomorphic-git/isomorphic-git#cors-support.
 For connecting to the backend, you need to specify a `BACKEND_URL` env variable.

 To build with Docker, provide backend url with the arg `--build-arg backend_url`.
-To generate a release, push a new branch named `webide-release/frontend`
+To generate a release, push a new branch named `webide-release/frontend` on https://gitlab.com/ligolang/ligo.
+The CI will generate a new image and push it into [gitlab container registry](https://gitlab.com/ligolang/ligo/container_registry/3546999)

 ## Deploy